Episode 144. Crazy News Stories from 'The Times' Publication

 Okay.

-This would continue until early fall, when with the first cold snap, the turtle would disappear somewhere into the earth to hibernate for the winter.
+This would continue until early fall when, with the first cold snap, the turtle would disappear somewhere into the earth to hibernate for the winter.

 But a week or so ago, after the turtle had got his pancakes and waddled off again to whatever turtles do when not eating pancakes, Miss Raynor saw an automobile stop.

-The turtle did not come home to the Raynor back door for his pancakes.
+The next day and the next, and the day afterward, the turtle did not come home to the Raynor back door for his pancakes.

-If this notice comes to the man who took the turtle, will he please return him to Miss Edward Raynor, who fears he will miss his pancakes, and also will never be able to find his way back to his winter location.
+If this notice comes to the man who took the turtle, will he please return him to Miss Edward Raynor, who fears he will miss his pancakes and also will never be able to find his way back to his winter location?

 If the man doesn't want to return him, I'll be glad to send him a recipe for the pancakes.